The ultimate wealth-creating program that took me 30 years to develop

 We have also shown you why you should convert those RRSPs so they do not become a tax time bomb when you start withdrawing money from them.

-We have also address paying down your mortgage at a much faster rate without any additional costs out of your pocket
+We have also addressed paying down your mortgage at a much faster rate without any additional costs out of your pocket.

-- So let’s assume with AI and Robotics coming that we should be able to continue to make 30% as we have on the Nasdaq for the last 10 years.
+• Given the rise of AI and robotics, we should be able to continue making 30% as we have on the Nasdaq for the last 10 years.

-- Here is a tip for creating a RRSP deduction every year, just by recycling your existing RRSPs and no cash out of your pocket.
+• Here is a tip for creating an RRSP deduction every year, just by recycling your existing RRSPs and no cash out of your pocket.

-- If you have unused RRSP contribution room or if you have a taxable income that qualifies you to buy a new $30,000 RRSP for this year.
+• If you have unused RRSP contribution room or if you have taxable income that qualifies you to buy a new $30,000 RRSP for this year.

-- So it goes like this, you have a existing RRSP.
+So it goes like this: you have an existing RRSP.

-So now comes the fun part you are about to see how I turned a RRSP tax time bomb into tax-free income for the rest of your life.
+So now comes the fun part: you are about to see how I turned an RRSP tax time bomb into tax-free income for the rest of your life.

 Life Insurance: Canada’s Ultimate Tax Haven Strategy.